Kyrgyzstan - Things to Do in Kyrgyzstan

 Travel Tips

-Transportation: Rent a 4WD vehicle or hire local drivers for mountain regions, as roads are often unpaved and challenging.
-Marshrutkas (shared minibuses) connect major cities cheaply but can be crowded.
-Book domestic flights in advance for remote areas like Osh.
+Transportation: Rent a sturdy 4WD vehicle or hire experienced local drivers for mountain roads.
+Marshrutkas (shared minibuses) connect major cities affordably.
+Book domestic flights early for remote regions like Batken.

-Money: Carry cash in Kyrgyz som and US dollars.
-ATMs are limited outside Bishkek and Osh.
-Exchange money at banks or official exchanges only.
-Budget $30-50 daily for mid-range travel, including accommodation and meals.
+Money: Carry cash (US dollars or som) as ATMs are scarce outside Bishkek and Osh.
+Exchange money at banks or licensed exchangers.
+Budget $30-50 daily for mid-range travel including accommodation.

-Cultural Respect: Remove shoes when entering homes or yurts.
-Accept offered food and drink graciously—refusing hospitality is offensive.
-Dress modestly, especially in rural areas and when visiting mosques.
-Ask permission before photographing people, particularly elders.
+Cultural Respect: Remove shoes when entering homes, accept offered food/drink graciously, and dress modestly especially in rural areas.
+Always ask permission before photographing people, particularly elderly locals and children.

 When to Visit